sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Practices/operas-method.md

 After reflecting on the actions taken and their outcomes, you can choose to adapt your approach using the insights you have gathered.
 This can either mean changing your approach entirely, or making small adjustments to the operational execution of your task.
 An example: You could wash some of your dishes by hand, as it will not take significant time to do so.
 Waiting for the dishwasher to complete before loading the next batch of dishes would just move the problem to the future.

+> [!INFO]
-**INSPECTION: is progress made?**
+> **INSPECTION: is progress made?**

-Is the sub-goal completed?
+> Is the sub-goal completed?
 If not, is it still useful to complete it?
 If it is: proceed to the next action that works towards its completion.
 If not: do something else.
 </p>
 </details>